jeffzyliu/maze-final-project/DESIGN.md

 * AM_Message (amazing.h)
     * This is how the client and server communciates with each other
     * There are more specific messages within this data structure (refer to "amazing.h" for the exact messages)
+    * We added our own error message type for when the port disconnects